Citrus Blossoms, are Florida Edible Flowers

 Heirloom

-Description: Lemon blossoms are heirloom flowers with a sweet and tangy fragrance.
-The white and pinkish petals are often used in salads, desserts, and to make lemon blossom water.
+Description: Lemon blossoms have a sweet and citrusy floral scent.
+The white and lightly pink flowers are used in salads, desserts, syrups, and teas.

 Plant Type: Perennial